seamuswc/sms_portfolio_tracker/README.md

 ## BUGS / NOTES

 The program pulls its api data from www.coingecko.com.
-Because of this, when enetering the coin anem you msut use the api token name provided by coingecko.
+Because of this, when enetering the coin name you must use the api token name provided by coingecko.

-If you would like to add bitcoun the api name is 'bitcoin' However for Synthetix it is 'havven'.
+If you would like to add bitcoin, the api name is 'bitcoin'.
+However for Synthetix it is 'havven'.

 There is no error checking and wrong api tags will crash the program.